 With high-speed rail projects underway or being talked about in most of Southeast Asia it is only a matter of when, not if, these projects will be linked into new networks.
 High speed trains cannot run on existing tracks they need a gauge of 1,435 mm, most existing networks are only 1,000 mm.
 Already Malaysia is building the East Coast Rail Link which will connect the east coast beaches with the line that runs from Kuala Lumpur to the south.

 The Vientiane to Kunming line will eventually link with the Thai network at Nong Kai.
 This will reduce both the time and the carbon footprint for the shipment of goods and tourists between China and Southeast Asia.

 Museums are all well and good.
 At least they preserve heritage buildings but the exhibits within them are always cold and lifeless.
-Trains are dirty, noisy, wonderful things that breath the romance and excitement of travel like no other mode of transport.
+Trains are dirty, noisy, wonderful things that breathe the romance and excitement of travel like no other mode of transport.
 They are also important heritage sites often passing through beautiful landscapes.
 The locomotives, bridges and rolling stock are as much a part of that landscape as the hills and fields that surround it.
-Nothing taps into a nations collective memory quite like its railways.
-With the right marketing these can become excellent tourist attractions.
+Nothing taps into a nation’s collective memory quite like its railways.
+With the right marketing, these can become excellent tourist attractions.

 What about heritage and preservation?

 In the United Kingdom, the epicentre of railway preservation, The Railway Touring Company runs around 60-65 day trips a year carrying approximately 19,000 passengers.
 These all operate on the national network.
 There are also scores of preserved railways.
 England alone, an area not much bigger than Java has 119 boasting everything from main line to small industrial railways.